 All: We adore you, O Christ, and we bless you because by your holy cross you have redeemed the world.

-But Jesus turning unto them said, Daughters of Jerusalem, weep not for me, but weep for yourselves and for your children.
+Jesus turned toward the women, saying, “Daughters of Jerusalem, weep not for me, but weep for yourselves and for your children.”
+(Luke 23:27-28)

-"Chatting with one girl [at the Osire Refugee Camp], I [find] out she is nine years old, and she lives with her sister.
-To my question where their parents are, she just shakes her head to give me the message that she does not know.
+"Chatting with one girl at the Osire Refugee Camp, I find out she is nine years old, and she lives with her sister.
+To my question of ‘Where are your parents?’ she just shakes her head to give me the message that she does not know.
 I think about this little girl in a foreign country with no parents, how hard can life get?

-Who is there to take proper care of her?
+"Who is there to take proper care of her?
 Who is helping her with homework?
 Who will make sure that she has something to eat and drink before going to school, and that she is properly dressed?
-There are so many [other students just like her], she is just one of them."
+There are so many other students just like her, she is just one of them."